-An Assistant must be sponsored by a licensed Shintaido Instructor and complete an application form (which is available on the website, PENDING and should be submitted to the applicant’s Instructor, who forwards it to the Chair of the National Technical Council and to the Examiners.)
+An Assistant must be sponsored by a licensed Shintaido Instructor and complete an application form (which is available on the website, and should be submitted to the applicant’s Instructor, who forwards it to the Chairperson of the National Technical Council and to the Examiners.)
 An interview may be required before taking an exam.
 An exam may be taken after two years of practice.

 A Shintaido Graduate is a student who has been an Assistant for at least one year, fulfilled this role as defined, and completed the core curriculum of Shintaido.
-An application for graduate certification (available on the website) PENDING must be submitted to a licensed Shintaido Instructor.
+An application for graduate certification (available on the website) must be submitted to a licensed Shintaido Instructor.

 In addition to demonstrating technical proficiency and otherwise satisfying the international requirements for the Instructor exam, an Instructor applicant must have had significant teaching experience in the year before taking this examination.
 Instructor candidates submit a resume to the examination committee outlining their keiko experience and contributions to their local Shintaido organization.